 all the stock that was left.

-an aboriginal lady, whose name was “Concern,” who bore him a son,
+aboriginal lady, whose name was “Concern,” who bore him a son,

-name was “Wyreela,” passed into other hands, and finally reached
+name was “Wyreela,” passed into other hands, and finally

 Buried near him, in the same month, was an old ex-convict named Tom Davis, who came out with the convict ship, Eudora, in 1838.
 After the vessel left Liverpool, someone confessed to committing the crime for which Davis was sentenced, and a pardon for him came out on the next ship.
 Davis worked on Captain Cadell’s steamer, the “Lady Auguste,” the first vessel that ever ascended the Murray.
 The Governor of South Australia, Sir Henry Young, was on board that pioneer ship.
 Davis also worked, in 1846, for the Tyson brothers, the afterwards well known Jimmy Tyson, and his brother, on some country they took up at the junction of the Lachlan and Murrumbidgee.
 Davis came to Brisbane in 1858, and went up to the disastrous Canoona gold rush, on the Fitzroy.
 He returned to Brisbane and was engaged by Murray Prior for Maroon station, where he remained for twelve months, and thence went to Toolburra, until October 1867, when Nash discovered gold.
 Davis went to Gympie, did well there for two years, prospected in the Bopple scrub, got fever there, came to Brisbane, and died in a friend’s home in Turbot Street.